 Necropolis and Catacombs

 The caves in the 13 km long canyon of Ispica have a turbulent history: From prehistoric times until 1935 they were inhabited from time to time.
 In between they served as necropolis or catacombs.
-Particularly worth seeing are the Grotta San Nicola and the Urutti Giardina, a Christian tomb cave.
+Particularly worth seeing are the Grotta San Nicola and the Urutti Giardina, a Christian burial cave.

 Sicily's Grand Canyon